 1.The capital of Ireland is:

 a.
 London b.
 Edinburgh c.
 Dublin

-2. Ulysses is a novel:

-a. short b. complicated c. boring
+2. Ulysses is a a. short novel: b. complicated c. boring

 3. James Joyce was part of which literary movement?

 a. modernism b. romanticism c. realism

-4. The 1stWorld War inspired a lot of:
+4. The 1 World War inspired a lot of:

 a. footballers b. playwrights c. poets

 5. Rupert Brooke grew up in the of England:

-a. center b. south coast c. north coast
+a. center b. south coast c. i north coast